nickstambaugh/IntelByte-Studio/README.md

 ## License

 IntelByte Studio is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-*Note: The name "IntelByte Studio" is a fictional name created for the purpose of this readme.
-You may replace it with the actual name you decide to use for your Rust code editor.*